suvoooo/Machine_Learning/README.md

 # Machine_Learning
 # This repository contains some of the most important machine learning and data-analysis techniques.
 ## When the new files will be added, corresponding description will also be added with file name and DDMMYY.
-### base of these programs are machine learning codes influenced from Muller's Machine Learning with Python book.
-Later on many extra techniques are implemented.

 *PCA_Muller.py 190818:* Principal component analysis example with breast cancer data-set.
 Detailed description of this code is discussed in [Towards Data Science](https://towardsdatascience.com/dive-into-pca-principal-component-analysis-with-python-43ded13ead21).
+Base of this is taken from Prof. A. Muller's [Machine Learning](https://www.amazon.com/Introduction-Machine-Learning-Python-Scientists/dp/1449369413) book.

-*270918: RidgeandLin.py, LassoandLin.py:* Lasso and Ridge regression examples: From coefficient shrinakge in Ridge to feature selection in Lasso are shown in the code.
-The concepts and discussion of the results are described [here](https://towardsdatascience.com/ridge-and-lasso-regression-a-complete-guide-with-python-scikit-learn-e20e34bcbf0b).
+*270918: RidgeandLin.py, LassoandLin.py:* Lasso and Ridge regression examples: The concepts and discussion of the results are described [here](https://towardsdatascience.com/ridge-and-lasso-regression-a-complete-guide-with-python-scikit-learn-e20e34bcbf0b).
+Base of this is taken from Prof. A. Muller's [Machine Learning](https://www.amazon.com/Introduction-Machine-Learning-Python-Scientists/dp/1449369413) book.

 *081018: bank.csv*, data set of selling products of a portuguese company to random customers over phone call(s).
 Detailed description are available [here](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing).